 Your answers will be enlightening!

 To increase productivity, identify the biggest time wasters and cut them out completely.
 You will immediately gain back your time by eliminating the time-wasters.

 For example, the average person spends three hours a day watching TV.
+Really?
 If this is one of your time-wasters, take back that twenty-one hours of wasted time each week!
 Is any of it vital?

 I have a travel-writing friend who wrote an entire book while her family was watching TV.
 She created 1,095 extra hours by eliminating TV.
 Now that's the way to increase productivity!